2023 Selangor state election: Constituencies

 All 56 constituencies within Selangor, which constitute the Selangor State Legislative Assembly, were contested during the election.

 Composition before dissolution

 Timeline

 The key dates are listed below.

 Retiring incumbent

-The following members of the 14th State Legislative Assembly retired.
+The following members of the 14th State Legislative Assembly have said that they do not intend to seek re-election.

 Electoral candidates

+Names in bold are the confirmed winners in the 2023 state election.